-This program guide is to be used together with the general Study Abroad Handbook.
-The handbook has information that is valid for all study abroad programs.
-This guide will provide you with specific information for the Marburg study abroad program.
-It is designed to complement the handbook, study abroad orientation and your individual pre-departure preparations.
+Although this guide contains information specific to the Marburg IGSP program, it is impossible for any single resource to answer all of your questions.
+Use it together with the general Study Abroad Handbook.
+The Handbook has information that is valid for all study abroad programs.
+You will receive additional information through the required study abroad orientations, your peer advisor, and your individual pre-departure preparations.